-&lt;sup>2 Barber, A.M. ed, Basics of Real Estate Appraising, First Edition, (The Appraisal Institute of Canada, 1991, p.
+2 Barber, A.M. ed, Basics of Real Estate Appraising, First Edition, (The Appraisal Institute of Canada, 1991, p.
 284)

-&lt;sup>3 The Appraisal of Real Estate, Ninth Edition, (The American Institution of Real Estate Appraisers, 1987, p.
-377)
+3 The Appraisal of Real Estate, 13th Edition, (The American Institution of Real Estate Appraisers, 2008, p.
+392)

-- 3) Estimate the total amount of depreciation, including: - Physical deterioration (curable and incurable) - Functional obsolescence (curable and incurable) and - External obsolescence (sometimes referred to as economic). - 4) Deduct depreciation from reproduction or replacement cost. - 5) Add the depreciated reproduction or replacement cost to the market value based assessment of the land to determine the market value based assessment of the property.
+- e) building shape. - 3) Estimate the total amount of depreciation, including: - Physical deterioration (curable and incurable) - Functional obsolescence (curable and incurable) and - External obsolescence (sometimes referred to as economic). - 4) Deduct depreciation from reproduction or replacement cost. - 5) Add the depreciated reproduction or replacement cost to the market value based assessment of the land to determine the market value based assessment of the property.